VenueDriver/screen-driver/kiosk/README.md

 ### Build project

-To build app for Linux desktop: `npm run linux-build`
+To build app for Linux desktop: `npm run linux-build`.

-To build app for Windows desktop: `npm run win-build` or follow [this instruction](https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms)
+To build app for Windows desktop: `npm run win-build` or follow [this instruction](https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms).

 To create Windows installer: `npm run win-installer`.
-Installer will be placed in `dist` folder
+Installer will be placed in `dist` folder.

+You can use Docker to build installer for Windows.
+Perform `docker-compose -f docker-compose-deploy.yml up build_kiosk`.

 > After installation logs will be located in `C:\Users\<user name>\AppData\Roaming\ScreenDriver\info.log` file.
 >